 - Tampons & liners; OR

 - Diva cup – this is a perfect option and so many women swear by this now.
 If you feel like this could work for you, test it out before you leave.
-Huge benefits include less single-use waste, you won’t get stuck without products, and you can swim and feel comfortable on a multi-day boat trip if needed
+I love because less single-use waste, never get stuck without products or without a bin!!, and you can swim and feel comfortable on a multi-day boat trip if needed

 - Razor